 10. Johnson University

 Johnson University is a Christian university accredited by the SACSCC (Southern Association of Colleges and Schools Commission on Colleges).
 It also has several other accreditation programs and associations.
 It offers bachelor’s degrees in business administration, communication, English, global community health, history, and human services, to name a few.
 But perfect for the hiking enthusiast is the sport & fitness leadership degree.
 Sport and fitness certifications are also available, including the American College of Sports Medicine Certified Health Fitness Specialist [ACSM-HFS] or Personal Trainer [ACSM-CPT] certifications.
-It ranks on our 10 Best Value Colleges for Hikers, Climbers, and Campers thanks to its reasonable price and relatively short distance from Great Smoky Mountains National Park.
+It ranks on our 10 Best Value Colleges for Hikers, Climbers, and Campers thanks to its reasonable price and a relatively short distance from Great Smoky Mountains National Park.
 In only a 90-minute drive, you can reach the park boasting the title of “most visited National Park.”
-GSMNP had over 11 million recreational visits in 2016, almost 200,000 tent campers and over 100,000 back country campers!
-Plus, if you don’t have the time to drive, there is always the Ijams Nature Center Trails with almost 10 miles of multi-use trails.
+GSMNP had over 11 million recreational visits in 2016, almost 200,000 tent campers, and over 100,000 backcountry campers!
+Plus, if you don’t have the time to drive, there is always the Ijams Nature Center Trails, with almost 10 miles of multi-use trails.